Nstamour-art/XogotDocs/Documentation.docc/Manual/platform/android/android_plugin.md

 The created script must be a @tool script, or else it will not work properly The export tool script is used to configure the Android plugin and hook it within the Godot Editor's export process.
 It should look something like this:
-@tool
-extends EditorPlugin

-# A class member to hold the editor export plugin during its lifecycle.
-var export_plugin : AndroidExportPlugin

-func _enter_tree():
-    # Initialization of the plugin goes here.
-    export_plugin = AndroidExportPlugin.new()
-    add_export_plugin(export_plugin)

-func _exit_tree():
-    # Clean-up of the plugin goes here.
-    remove_export_plugin(export_plugin)
-    export_plugin = null

-class AndroidExportPlugin extends EditorExportPlugin:
-    # Plugin's name.
-    var _plugin_name = "<plugin_name>"

-    # Specifies which platform is supported by the plugin.
-    func _supports_platform(platform):
-        if platform is EditorExportPlatformAndroid:
-            return true
-        return false

-    # Return the paths of the plugin's AAR binaries relative to the 'addons' directory.
-    func _get_android_libraries(platform, debug):
-        if debug:
-            return PackedStringArray(["<paths_to_debug_android_plugin_aar_binaries>"])
-        else:
-            return PackedStringArray(["<paths_to_release_android_plugin_aar_binaries>"])

-    # Return the plugin's name.
-    func _get_name():
-        return _plugin_name

-Here are the set of EditorExportPlugin APIs most relevant to use in this tool script:

-_supports_platform: returns true if the plugin supports the given platform.
-For Android plugins, this must return true when platform is EditorExportPlatformAndroid
-_get_android_libraries: retrieve the local paths of the Android libraries binaries (AAR files) provided by the plugin
-_get_android_dependencies: retrieve the set of Android maven dependencies (e.g: `org.godot.example:my-plugin:0.0.0`) provided by the plugin
-_get_android_dependencies_maven_repos: retrieve the urls of the maven repos for the android dependencies provided by _get_android_dependencies
-_get_android_manifest_activity_element_contents: update the contents of the `<activity>` element in the generated Android manifest
-_get_android_manifest_application_element_contents: update the contents of the `<application>` element in the generated Android manifest
-_get_android_manifest_element_contents: update the contents of the `<manifest>` element in the generated Android manifest

-The _get_android_manifest_* methods allow the plugin to automatically provide changes to the app's manifest which are preserved when the Godot Editor is updated, resolving a long standing issue with v1 Android plugins.